 The student will be assessed by a final exam with essay questions, which will make up 100% of the total assessment for the course.
-The answers consist of a 3000-word essay on topics directly related to the themes and debates we covered during classes.
+The answers consist of a 2.500-word essay on topics directly related to the themes and debates we covered during classes.
 The assessment will be based upon the required literature of the course as well as the content of the lessons presented and discussed in the PowerPoints.
 The detailed essay assignment will be handed out separately.
-With the assignment, we hope to find out whether the student is able to (1) understand the contemporary relationship between war, defence and society; (2) understand the ethical and legal considerations pertaining to the use of force; (3) understand the impact of the nature of civil - military relations on the control and deployment of the military; (4) explain the impact of modern media on societal and political debates concerning the use of force; (5) assess contemporary ethical and legal debates concerning the use of force.
+With the assignment, we hope to find out whether the student meets the course-objectives as formulated above.
 We look forward to a critical and problem-solving analysis and independent and original answers to problems raised.
 The resit provides the opportunity to take a second chance at doing the original assignment.